AlyMobarak/TEDxBedayia-25/DOCS.md

 | `/api/payment_processed/`                  | `GET`  | Client redirect after Paymob payment (success → `/book/success`, failure → `/book/failure`) |
 | `/api/qr/?uuid={uuid}`                     | `GET`  | QR code image generator                                                                     |

 > **⚠️ SECURITY NOTE**: The `/api/qr/` route is public — do NOT introduce any SQL checks verifying UUID validity, as that would enable brute-force attacks.
+It simply takes whatever is after the ?uuid= and puts it onto a qr code, no questions asked.

 ### Key Files